fcardan/guide-git-intro/README.md

-# 📖 Guide: Git Commands
+# 📖 Guide: Git Intro

 ## 🔹 Introduction
 Git is a powerful version control system that helps developers collaborate and track changes efficiently.
 This guide covers essential Git commands, best practices, and tips to enhance your workflow.